2025 Transnistrian parliamentary election

-Parliamentary elections are scheduled to be held in Transnistria on 30 November 2025 to fill all 33 seats in the Supreme Council.
+Parliamentary elections were held in Transnistria on 30 November 2025 to fill all 33 seats in the Supreme Council.
 Legislation passed in July 2024 set the date and electoral framework.

 Background

 Since 2005 Obnovlenie, led by Galina Antyufeeva (its Chairperson and Deputy Speaker), has dominated the Supreme Council.
 In the 2020 election, Obnovlenie secured 29 seats with independents taking the remaining 4 seats.

-On 1 January 2025 Russia halted gas transit to Transnistria, causing heating and electricity shortages, resulting in rolling blackouts and a prolonged state of emergency.
+Election

+Early voting for the election began on 24 November.
+Those who could not go to the polling stations on 30 November for a justified reason were allowed to vote early.

+Moldova's official position on the election was that it contradicted the Constitution of Moldova and the country's legislation and that it had no legal consequences for the region.

+The election used first past the post across 33 single member districts.